 A transcript is an official document on the educational work of a student which lists the student's subjects; grades received, enrollment date range, and status of the student.
-Official transcripts are issued by the Student Service Coordinator and distributed to graduates at the time they receive their diplomas.
-Additional transcript requests may be made for the following reasons:
+Official transcripts are issued by the Campus Support Registrar.
+Transcript requests may be made for the following reasons:

-- Submission to other institutions of higher education for the purpose of transfer of clocked hours, - Certification to an employer summarizing a student's enrollment and academic progress, - 3.
+- Submission to other institutions of higher education for the purpose of transfer of clocked hours, - 2.
+Certification to an employer summarizing a student's enrollment and academic progress, - 3.
 Replacing a lost official transcript of the graduate.